julelang/manual/src/common-concepts/variables.md

 The `f` and `g` variables will be assigned the value `89` because the `e` variable is initialized with the value `89`.
 As explained, this ends the incremental enumeration, and since the `e` variable does not use the `iota` variable, the `f` and `g` variables will copy the value of `e` directly instead of being assigned an incremented value based on `e`.

-Note that incremental enumeration uses the same expression with latest `iota` value for the following members.
+Note that incremental enumeration uses the same expression with the latest `iota` value for the following members.
 So if you're expecting an increment of one, your expression needs to accommodate that.
 If you have an expression like binary shifting, the value may increase exponentially.

 For example:
 ```jule